-After logging in to the Windows app, you are greeted by a static map with points showing the various server locations around the world and your current location.
+After logging in to the Windows app, you are greeted by a static map with points showing the various server locations worldwide and your current location.
 Unlike other VPNs that use a map interface, you can’t interact with the VPN Unlimited map at all though.
 A large “Start” button lets you connect to a server.
 Optimal (the server closest to you) is selected by default.

 Finally, there is a “Streaming” tab showing all the servers with access to streaming services like Netflix or Hulu.
 There have been a few reports about unblocked streaming not working particularly well with VPN Unlimited.
 I didn’t run into any issues during my testing, however.
 If you run into problems, simply disconnecting and reconnecting to the same location may help.

-VPN Unlimited has over 400 servers in more than 70 locations and 50 countries around the world.
+VPN Unlimited has over 500 servers in more than 80 locations and 50 countries around the world.
 Legal torrenting is allowed, and you can do so by connecting to one of just 5 of the seventy locations.
-While many VPN companies sell their product based on their torrent-friendly nature, this is obviously not a priority or even a recommended usage with VPN Unlimited.
+While many VPN companies sell their product based on their torrent-friendly nature, this is obviously not a priority or even recommended VPN Unlimited usage.

-The Settings menu pops up by tapping on the menu icon at the top left corner of the app.
-It was previously a more accessible tab, but the interface certainly looks a lot cleaner and more refined now, without getting too complicated.
+The Settings menu pops up by tapping on the menu icon at the app’s top-left corner.
+It was previously a more accessible tab, but the interface certainly looks cleaner and more refined now, without getting too complicated.
 The Settings menu is also divided into tabs.
 The “Account” page shows you subscription details, lets you change the password, and enable password protection for the app.

 The “Settings” section is where you can change the VPN protocol, enable the network kill switch, add trusted networks to a whitelist, and choose system startup behavior.
 The “Information” tab gives you more info about the VPN service and has a feedback section.
 Finally, the “Support” section has a useful list of FAQs and the option to contact customer service.